Tristeno

 | Vehicle registration | ΙΝ |

 The village is recorded as Tristeanikon in 1319.[6]
-Linguist Max Vasmer writes the village name is linked to southern Slavic toponym Trъstěnikъ, from where the form Tristeanikon arose with a rendering of the Slavic ě with ea (ia) in Greek.[6]
+The linguist Max Vasmer wrote that the village name is linked to Southern Slavic toponym Trъstěnikъ, from where the form Tristeanikon arose with a rendering of the Slavic ě as ea (ia) in Greek.[6]

-Trъstěnikъ is formed from the Slavic noun trъstъ meaning 'reed' and the accusative ending -ěnъ becoming trъstěnъ and the suffix -ikъ with which accusative forms are substantivised.[6]
-The form Tristeaniko(n) later became (N)tresteniko with replacement of ea with e through the influence of a false etymology based on Greek tri stena 'three narrows'.[6]
-The new official Greek name is formed from tri ste na as Tristeno based on the village location below four hills and close to an area where three pits formed in between the geographical features.[7]
+Trъstěnikъ is formed from the Slavic noun trъstъ meaning 'reed' and the adjectival ending -ěnъ, becoming trъstěnъ, with the noun-forming suffix -ikъ used to turn adjectival forms into nouns.[6]
+The form Tristeaniko(n) later became (N)tresteniko by replacing ea with e through the influence of a false etymology based on the Greek tri stena 'three narrows'.[6]
+The new official Greek name, Tristeno, was formed from tria stena based on the village location below four hills and near an area where three pits formed between the geographical features.[7]

-D. Raiou writes the original placename Dresteniko (Dristeniku in Aromanian) is from the toponymic form Tristeno with the prefix of the Aromanian preposition n 'in' from Latin in and the Aromanian diminutive suffix -icu, meaning 'small Tristeno'.[7]
-Linguist Kostas Oikonomou states though the diminutive toponymic formation is possible, it is untenable as it presupposes the existence of a 'big Tristeno' which does not exist.[7]
+D. Raiou wrote that the original placename Dresteniko (Dristeniku in Aromanian) is from the toponymic form Tristeno with the prefix of the Aromanian preposition n, 'in', from Latin in, and the Aromanian diminutive suffix -icu, meaning 'small Tristeno'.[7]
+The linguist Kostas Oikonomou stated that while the diminutive toponymic formation is possible, it is untenable as it presupposes the existence of a 'big Tristeno' which does not exist.[7]

 History